4 days in Malta without a car

 First things first, I need to tell you that you won’t be able to see Gozo in a day by public transport alone unless you only want to visit Victoria, the capital city of the island.

-So the best way to cover as much ground as possible in a day, as well as to reach more remote attractions is to take the Gozo Hop on Hop off Sightseeing bus.
+So the best way to cover as much ground as possible in a day, as well as to reach more remote attractions is to either take the Gozo Hop on Hop off Sightseeing bus or book a tour.

-You can board it in Mgarr harbor and there is a booth inside the ferry terminal from where you can get tickets, but you can also get them online from here or here.
-There’s also a ticket option with a harbor cruise included (departing from Sliema Ferry Terminal).
+You can board the Sightseeing bus in Mgarr harbor and there is a booth inside the ferry terminal from where you can get tickets.
+However, you can also get them online from here or here.
+And there’s a ticket option with a harbor cruise included (departing from Sliema Ferry Terminal) as well.

 There are 2 routes (they intersect in Victoria) with 15 stops and you can get out at any of them and just catch the next bus to continue your journey.
 The buses run every 45 minutes.